Calvin-Lieu/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## Summary

 A WebGPU implementation of the Forward+ Clustered and Clustered Deferred shading algorithms.
 These algorithms allow for the shading of scenes with a large number of dynamic lights by culling the lights needed to shade a given pixel by bucketing the lights into 3D "clusters" that make up the view frustum.
+A naive implementation is also included.

 ## Build Instructions
 ```bash